 RAID in Semi-dedicated Servers

-The SSD drives which are used for saving any website content uploaded to the semi-dedicated server accounts which we offer work in RAID-Z. This is a special setup where one or more hard drives are employed for parity i.e. the system will add an additional bit to any data duplicated on this kind of a hard drive.
-In case that a disk fails and is replaced with another one, what information will be cloned on the latter shall be a combination calculated between the data on the other disks and that on the parity one.
-This is done to make sure that the info on the new drive shall be accurate.
-Throughout the process, the RAID will continue operating normally and the malfunctioning drive won't impact the normal operation of your websites in any respect.
-Working with SSDs in RAID-Z is a great addition to the ZFS file system that runs on our top-notch cloud platform with regard to preserving the integrity of your files as ZFS uses unique digital identifiers called checksums so as to prevent silent data corruption.
+The NVMe drives which are used for keeping any content uploaded to the semi-dedicated server accounts that we offer function in RAID-Z. This is a specific configuration where one or more drives are used for parity i.e. the system will include an extra bit to any data copied on this type of a disk drive.
+In the event that a disk fails and is replaced with another one, what information will be copied on the latter will be a mix calculated between the data on the other drives and that on the parity one.
+This is done to make sure that the data on the new drive shall be accurate.
+Throughout the process, the RAID will continue functioning adequately and the malfunctioning drive won't impact the normal operation of your Internet sites by any means.
+Working with NVMes in RAID-Z is an impressive addition to the ZFS file system which runs on our cutting-edge cloud platform in terms of preserving the integrity of your files since ZFS uses specific digital identifiers referred to as checksums in order to prevent silent data corruption.

 RAID in VPS Servers